DUI’s Impact on Career Explained

 Most top companies do background checks while hiring an employee, and having a criminal record never works in your favor.
 Furthermore, coming up with an explanation for drunk driving is never easy.

-You can say goodbye to certain jobs even if you’re a first-time offender.
+You can say goodbye to specific jobs even if you’re a first-time offender.
 DUI is considered a crime, which puts off many companies when hiring an employee.
 Many organizations do not hire DUI offenders because they have a criminal record.

 Many people believe they can get their DUI offenses expunged from their criminal record; however, that isn’t possible in many states, meaning a DUI offense will always show up on your permanent record.
-Some of the jobs that you cannot get with a DUI offense on your record include the following:
+Some of the jobs that you cannot get with a DUI offense on your paper include the following:

 - Police Officer